ASA Grants Program is open

-The next funding round for ASA Research Grants is now open and EOIs will close 30 September 2022.
+The next funding round for the ASA Grants Program is now open and EOIs will close at 5pm on 29 September 2023.

-If you have a sonography research project idea, now is the time to apply for funding.
-New funding is available annually to support sonography research.
+If you have a sonography research project idea or a clinical audit project, now is the time to apply for funding.
+New funding is available annually to support sonography-based research.

-To apply for research funding please complete and submit the Expression of Interest (EOI) document to email@example.com by the due date.
+Please complete and submit the relevant Expression of Interest document and email to firstname.lastname@example.org by 5pm, 29 September 2023.